richelbilderbeek/simplify_cpp_travis_intro/README.md

 ![An automatic sugar cane farm, from http://www.minecraftbuildingideas.com/p/farming-new.html](automatic_farm.png)

-This article introduces how to add continuous integration and other goodies to your code.
+This article introduces how to add continuous integration and other goodies to some simple example software projects.

+## What is continuous integration?

+Continuous integration is the practice of directly/continuously merging new code within an existing project.
+Adding code should be easy to do.
+In this article, I will extend this definition of CI, by also including all the processes that test and measure the newly added code.
+As a definition I will use the following:

+Continuous integration is the practice of directly/continuously merging new code within an existing project, followed by automatically testing and measuring the new code its behavior and quality, resulting in a diagnostic report fast (say, within an hour).

+A continuous integration service is a website that allows for continuous integration.

 There are many advantages of setting up a continuous integration service: